 Meet Dr. Lugus

+Dr. Lugus is a first generation born American citizen.
+Both of his parents emigrated to America during world War I From the northern European country of Estonia in order to escape the Soviet occupation of their country.
+Dr. Lugus' first language was Estonian and he maintains fluency in the language.
 Dr. Lugus received his dental degree in 1983 from the Medical College of Virginia (Virginia Commonwealth University) School of Dentistry.
 He then completed a post-doctoral hospital affiliated residency program in Pediatric Dentistry at the Medical College of Georgia in 1985, certifying him as a specialist exclusively in Pediatric (children’s) Dentistry.
 Dr. Lugus then went on to complete four additional years of continuing clinical and didactic training in comprehensive orthodontics for children and adolescents in Oklahoma and California.
 In 1994 he completed his requirements for board certification in the specialty of Pediatric Dentistry.
 Dr. Lugus continues to pursue ongoing studies in both orthodontic and restorative dentistry for children in order to stay in the forefront with literature and research regarding the most recent treatment recommendations in the field.
 He has been practicing the specialty of Pediatric Dentistry in the Atlanta area since 1985, and opened his first private practice location in Lawrenceville in 1987.
-Dr. Lugus and his wife Claire have two daughters, Anna and Kristiina.
-Claire is a pediatric ICU trained registered nurse and serves as the office nurse.

-Every member of the office staff is highly experienced, skilled and caring in all aspects of children’s dentistry.
-All have been with the practice from ten to twenty years and accompany Dr. Lugus to both practice locations.
+Each member of the office staff is highly experienced, skilled and caring in all aspects of children’s dentistry.
 Their dedication to the practice and to the children helps to insure that the optimal quality of care and compassion extended towards all of our patients is second to none.
-A shining example of this is Carrie Rebisa, our office manager, who will stop at nothing to make sure that every visit to the office is an informative and pleasant one, both for you the parent as well as your child (children).
+We will stop at nothing to make sure that every visit to the office is an informative and pleasant one, both for you the parent as well as your child (children).

 Why Choose a Pediatric Dentist?